List of Responding Schools

 There were a number of "teach ins" and lecture series, offered by faculty and guest speakers, that focused on public interest issues, especially the rights of disadvantaged populations.
 The Law School sponsored some; some were sponsored by student organizations.
 Some examples of more recent presentations include: "How Race Affects the Death Penalty"; "Drifting Apart: How Wealth and Race Segregation are Reshaping the American Dream"; "Racial Justice and Free Speech."

-Public Interest Scholars Program Dinner - The Public Interest Scholars Program dinner welcomes the new class of Scholars to Villanova, connects the Scholars with their faculty advisors and public interest mentors, and features a keynote speaker by a noted public interest attorney.
+Public Interest Scholars Program Reception - The Public Interest Scholars Program reception welcomes the new class of Scholars to Villanova and introduces them to the faculty.

 Public Interest Fellowship Program Annual Auction - Founded in 1998, the Public Interest Fellowship Program (PIFP) at the Villanova University School of Law provides financial support to students who commit their summers to public service work.
 By raising money, PIFP helps students at Villanova who in turn aid the larger community through their work.